andreabassetti/fairtrade/README.md

 selection, including their decision-making process

 Based off the feature importance coefficients from the preliminary model, we relied on that to distinguish which features were relevant and which were not.
-We also assigned features to our model based off some of the correlations we saw during the data exploration phase.
+We also assigned features to our model based off some of the correlations we saw during the data exploration phase (https://github.com/andreabassetti/fairtrade/blob/b7743e121c2d8184e6ba57ef241f6d596a1fd70d/Database/Data%20Exploration%20(Scatter%20Plots)%20/scatterplots.ipynb).

-*ADD LINK TO DATA EXPLORATION NOTEBOOK HERE*

 The data was split using the default setting of the train_test_split function splitting 75% of the data as training data and 25% of it as testing data.